devgeniem/dustpress/README.md

 ?>
 ```

-This code fetches all three models and binds their data to the global data hierarchy under corresponding
+This code fetches all three models and binds their data to the global data hierarchy under corresponding object.
+Notice that we have created a public function `init` which is automatically run by DustPress and therefore the submodels will be included.
+No `init` block will be created under the global data object since we do not return anything in our function.

-object. `bind_Submodels` is just an example name, the `bind_sub` function calls can be anywhere in the model
-and run inside an if block etc if needed.
+Submodel bindings  can be run anywhere in the model for example inside an `if` statement.
+Submodels work recursively, hence submodels can bind more submodels.

-`bind_sub()` can also take a second parameter, an array of arguments to pass to the submodel.
-It is then
-accessible in the submodel globally by calling `get_args()`.
+`bind_sub()` can also take a second parameter, an array of arguments to be passed to the submodel.
+It is then accessible in the submodel globally by calling `get_args()`.

 #### bind_data()